-This email was sent in desperation and in good faith.
+My email was sent in desperation and in good faith.
 It was, as I saw it, a last ditch attempt to fix the problem.

 I was willing to sell my house if it would resolve matters, and give half of the profit, after payment of the mortgage, to my husband’s ex-wife.
 I knew that this amount would not equal the amount she was looking for, and stated so clearly, but there was nothing else, and I simply wanted it to end so that she would leave my family alone.
 This would be a fairly nice chunk of money in the eyes of most people – it was certainly a lot of money in my eyes and the value in my home equaled everything that I had worked hard for over the years.
 I thought it was at least worth a try.

 I shared with Ms. Whalen some information that we had obtained on my husband’s ex-wife, information that I felt they had a duty to investigate.
 That story will be told another time, so I will not get into those details here.
 I also shared with the minister my own thoughts and experiences with the Family Court system as it applied to my husband’s dealings with his ex-wife.
 As in most things, there were two sides to the story, and although hers has always been louder and often more vulgar, we had a story to tell as well.
 To that point, our side had not been heard.
 We have kept mostly silent in an attempt to keep the fight clean.

 I didn’t have to reach out to the minister.
 I didn’t have to offer anything.
 I did it because the children were all suffering as a result of this court case, and I wanted an end to it so that everyone could get their lives back.

 I wanted someone to wake up to reality and grasp even a shred of common sense.
 Tilly Pillay would completely blow that dream away, as I would soon discover.